emilypastewka/emilypastewka.github.io/posts/fridays_are_yours/content.md

 - Head over to a nearby coffee shop first thing, switching up my location to put my brain in a different mode.
 In these most creative morning hours, I write — a mix of the types of things that show up in my [snippets](../../pages/snippets/) as well as journal exercises and creative pieces.
 - Read a technical paper.
 I maintain a backlog of these, many of which are relevant to the things I'm actively working on, but often times I pull a paper that's simply interesting to me.
 Almost always they still end up yielding useful insights, if not immediately then down the road.
 - Dive in on a [new technology](../../pages/snippets/engineering_leaders_do_their_jobs_better_when_their_technical_skills_remain_relevant/) or trial a tool that I haven't worked with.
 Again, sometimes these are things I've been mulling as additions to the stack at Black Crow.
 Other times, I'm just [curious](../../pages/snippets/humility_is_key_to_growth/) about something new and shiny, or that fellow data leaders have been talking up.
 - Work out.
 During the week I work out first thing so that it's impossible to miss.
-On Fridays, that risk is much lower since my time is 100% in my control, so I have the luxury of working out when  my body feels best.
+On Fridays, that risk is much lower since my time is 100% in my control, so I have the luxury of working out when  my body feels best, which is a fair bit later in the day.
 - Catch up with a friend, family member, former colleague, new connection.
 Sometimes these are scheduled in advance, sometimes I just see who answers the phone.
 - Go out to dinner with my husband.
 Somehow at the end of a 5-day week he still has the energy for this; I rarely did over the past several years.
 Now, by Friday evening, I'm recharged.